November 7th - Pomona, California -

 the 48th Annual National Rodeo Finals - which translates to the best two weeks of the year insofar as working.
 We work from 9:30 until 5:15 and then have the

-pretty much have a fabulous time until the 48th Annual National Finals Rodeo comes to a close.
-Stay tuned for a fun and wonderfully festive 10+ days of
+pretty much have a fabulous time until the 48th National Finals Rodeo comes to a close.
+Stay tuned for the fun and wonderfully festive 10+ days of activities!!!

-activities!!!
-Trust us y'all (as they say here at the rodeo) this here event may want ya'll to leave all of regular life behind and join in on the Texan Style fun we
+Trust us y'all (as they say here at the rodeo) this here event may want ya'll to leave all of regular life behind and join in on the Cowboy Style fun we are about

-rock that I touched 20 years ago when I came here with my 8th grade class.
+the same moon rock that I touched 20 years ago when I came here with my 8th grade class.
 It was almost like going back in time and reliving it.
-This time however I did
+This time

-appreciate it a bit more.
+however I did appreciate it a bit more.
 They had Space Ship One from the X Prize hanging from the ceiling which was indescribable to see.
-Frank followed that experiment
+Frank followed that

 October 11th - Playing Tourists -

-of the other sights.
-Most of the roads are closed of to cars around the White House, but you can still walk up to the perimeter fence and get a nice view of the
+the other sights.
+Most of the roads are closed off to cars around the White House, but you can still walk up to the perimeter fence and get a nice view of the

-President's home, and if you look close you can see all the snipers that are placed on the roof of the White House and various buildings around.
+President's home If you look really close, you can see all the snipers that are placed on the roof of the White House and various buildings around.
 It was a bit of

-taking bets on how quick they would be on Frank if he jumped over the fence and realizing that he would have about a 5 second life span at the most after that
+bets on how quick they would be on Frank if he jumped over the fence and realizing that he would have about a 5 second life span at the most after that move,

-move we decided that the pictures we had would have to be enough.
-Keeping Frank around is much better than the perfect picture of the President's home,
+we decided that the pictures we had would have to be enough.
+Keeping Frank around is much better than the perfect picture of the President's home, even

-even though it would have made for an exciting story.
-The flags around Washington D.C. are mostly at half staff due to Remembrance Day of all the fallen
+though it would have made for an exciting story.
+The flags around Washington D.C. are mostly at half staff due to Remembrance Day, which is for all the fallen

 firefighters from 9/11.
-Everywhere we went all around the city you could always catch a glimpse of the Washington Monument.
-It was as though it was keeping
+Everywhere we went around the city you could always catch a glimpse of the Washington Monument.
+It was as though it was keeping a

-a watchful eye over us.
-The tickets to go to the top were sold out by the time we got there, but there is always next year.
+watchful eye over us.
+The tickets to go to the top were sold out by the time we got there, but there's always next year.
 We figure we have to save a few

 adventures for our next trip around the country.
 We arrived at the White House's North Lawn at sunset, which made for a very pretty scene with all the lights.